Denied VGLI Life Insurance Claims

 Denied VGLI claims are handled on a contingency fee basis.
 You do not pay legal fees unless benefits are recovered.

-Denied VGLI Claim FAQs
+Denied VGLI Claim Questions and Answers

-Does VGLI cover suicide?
+Does VGLI cover death by suicide

 Yes.
 VGLI does not contain a suicide exclusion and generally covers death by suicide.

-Does VGLI ever expire?
+Does VGLI ever expire

-VGLI does not expire as long as premiums are paid.
+VGLI coverage does not expire as long as premiums are paid.
 Coverage lapses only if premiums are missed beyond the grace period.

-Can a divorced spouse receive VGLI benefits?
+Can a divorced spouse receive VGLI benefits

-Can a denied VGLI claim be overturned?
+Can a denied VGLI claim be overturned

 Free Case Evaluation Contact Us!